-National and Kapodistrian University of Athens, School of Philosophy

-"BA Program in the Archeology, History, and Literature of Ancient Greece", 7th floor, office 717, Panepistimiopolis (University Campus), Zografou, 157 84 Athens, GREECE
+School of Philosophy, National and Kapodistrian University of Athens, 1 Nikolaou Politi St., University Campus, 15772 Zografou, Athens, GREECE "BA Program in the Archeology, History, and Literature of Ancient Greece," 7th floor, offices 717-718

 Program Regulations

 Program Structure

 The academic year begins on September 1st of each year and ends on August 31st of the following year.
 Each academic year is divided into two academic terms or semesters.
 All courses are semester-long and include: